zlaja-billund/django-vue-auth/README.md

 # Django and VUE.js with JWT Authentication integrated project

-***This project is still in progress and not yet complete, but more code will be pushed soon.***

 ## About
 This project demonstrates the integration of Django Rest Framework and Vue.js with JWT authentication.

+To request a password reset, you need to set up an SMTP provider in the <code>.env</code> file.
+Please refer to the <code>.env-example</code> file for guidance.

 ## Versions & includes
 - Django 5.1.2